bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 ## Testing

-Testing business logic with data and observables can sometimes be cumbersome, to help make that a little easier, there are a sweet of helpful "fakes" that can be used instead of traditional "mocks".
+Testing business logic with data and observables can sometimes be cumbersome, to help make that a little easier, there are a suite of helpful "fakes" that can be used instead of traditional "mocks".
 Now instead of calling `mock<StateProvider>()` into your service you can instead use `new FakeStateProvider()`.